oracle/graalvm-reachability-metadata/tests/src/com.ecwid.consul/consul-api/README.md

 Execute the tests with `gradle -Pnative test`.

 Entries referring to classes with `Test` in name have been removed.
 Entries prepared while working with samples have been added.

+NOTE: Since here we aim to only test the client side and, most notably, proper reflection hints, specifically for serialisation and deserialisation, I've used mocked Tomcat to simulate server-side responses.